JineshPatel1/JineshPatel1/README.md

 <br/>
 Aspiring Cloud Architect and DevOps Engineer.
 I share some projects that I worked on.<br/>
-Note : Not all Projects are mine.
-I work on them to Learn, Improve and CI/CD DevOps Practices.

 Thanks for Stopping by.
 Check out my Twitter and Blog for more Cloud stuff.